|Style That Sizzles & Pacing for Power|

 Good luck with all this!
 I look forward to seeing your book on sale!

 Jodie Renner has published two books to date in her series, An Editor’s Guide to Writing Compelling Fiction: Writing a Killer Thriller and Fire up Your Fiction (Style That Sizzles & Pacing for Power), which has won two book awards so far.
-Look for her third book, Immerse the Readers in Your Story World, out soon.
+Look for her third book in the series, out soon.
 For more info, please visit Jodie’s author website or editor website, her blogs, Resources for Writers, Crime Fiction Collective, and The Kill Zone, or find her on Facebook, Twitter, and Google+.
 And sign up for her newsletter.